BigRedS/wptool/README.md

 Usage:

-    wptool [dir] [options]
+      wp-tool [dir] [options]

       Options:
         --check        Check MD5Sums
         --diff [path]  Show a diff of all changed files or, optionally, of the file at [path] relative to the dir.
-        --fix          Check MD5Sums and replace changed files with new ones --mysql        Start a MySQL shell using credentials in wp-config.php --version      Print Wordpress version
+        --fix          Check MD5Sums and replace changed files with new ones --help         See this help
+        --mysql        Start a MySQL shell using credentials in wp-config.php --perms        Guess at sensible fs ownership and permissions; prompt to set them
+        --user [name]  Override the unix user guessed by --perms --version      Print Wordpress version
+        -V             Print the version of wp-tool

-The options are more like (and should probably be called as) commands.
+The options are more like (and should probably have been implemented as) commands.
 This tool uses a repository of Wordpress installs and associated MD5sum text files that can be found here:

     http://wpsums.avi.co/